Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Introduction to the model based on the RW metric

-$V-huge$ voids in the $V-breaking$ are not empty, but there is $s-matter$ with its density $\rho_{s}\gg\rho_{v}$ in them.
-Their effects are similar to those of huge concave lenses for $v-photons$.
-In huge voids, both matter and dark matter are even shorter in the huge void.
-Thus the density of hydrogen in the huge voids must be more less that that predicted by the conventional theory.
-Right or mistake of the predict can be confirmed by the observation of distribution of hydrogen.

-When the distance between two $v-galaxies$ is very large, the gravitation between both will be less than that predicted by the conventional theory, because there must be $s-matter$ between both.

-We generalize equations governing nonrelativistic fluid motion to present model.
-The equations of structure formation have been derived.
-According to the equations, galaxies can form earlier and easier than that in the conventional theory.
+$\mathbf{4.}$ We generalize equations governing nonrelativistic fluid motion to present model.
+The equations of structure formation have been derived out.
+According to the equations, galaxies can form earlier than that in the conventional theory.